praul/autoreply/README.md

 **Use at own risk.
 Try interactive first and cancel script if it somehow messes up.**

-I run this 24/7 on a vserver for multiple mail accounts without problems, but please note:
-This is a early version of this script.
-If you run into issues, please let me know.
+I run this 24/7 on a vserver for multiple mail accounts without problems, but please: if you run into issues, let me know.

 ## Features
 - Checks multiple imap accounts for mails that are both unread and unanswered